metabin/metabin/README.md

 #### Proposal

 - There must be a fully distributed yet easy and effective way to discover shared data instances.
-It's possible to achieve using, for example, IPFS pub/sub channels.
 This makes possible to build, for instance, a desktop media-player that autodiscovers new albums shared by others not relying on any third-party resources.

 ---

-### Lack of standardized metadata
+### Metadata neglected

-Content-related metadata such as artist's info, posters, trailers almost never included in .torrent files.
-Such data typicaly placed on dedicated catalog's web-pages.
+Content-related metadata such as artist's info, posters, trailers almost never included in '.torrent' files.
+Such data typicaly used on dedicated catalog's web-pages.

 ![](/images/lack-of-metadata.png)

-Now imagine if all of this data was also included in '.torrent' files.
-In this case a '.torrent' file can be sent to you with email but your torrent-client will be able to display a custom preiew.
+Now imagine if all of this data will be also included in '.torrent' files.
+In this case a '.torrent' file can be sent to you with email but your torrent-client will be able to display a custom preiew like on image above.
 Moreover web-catalogs can use such metadata to automaticaly build related web-pages.

-To achieve that metadata must be standardized somehow across the sharing space so different apps will be able to understand it.
+To make this possible metadata must be standardized somehow so different apps will be able to understand it.

 #### Proposal